Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 This news stuns even his Roman bride.

 “I would think in their grief,” Bitch Face says.
-“They’d come together,”
+“Caesar and Pompey would come together.”

 His bride fixes the pretty Roman with a look.